I keep a list. Every time a founder tells me what they “need” before launching, I add it to the list. It now has 247 items.

 Not a finished product.
 Not a polished product.
 The minimum version that delivers on the core promise.

 For a digital product: the simplest possible version with one core feature that solves the one core problem.
-For a service: a clear description of what you will do, for whom, and what outcome they can expect.
-For a physical product: a working prototype, even if it is ugly.
+For a service: a clear description of what you'll do, for whom, and what outcome they can expect.
+For a physical product: a working prototype, even if it's ugly.

 Your first version should embarrass you.
-If it does not, you spent too long building it.
-The goal of version one is not to impress.
-It is to learn.
+If it doesn't, you spent too long building it.
+The goal of version one isn't to impress.
+It's to learn.
 You learn by putting something in front of real customers and watching what happens.

 Every feature you add before launch is a feature you built based on assumptions rather than evidence.
 Ship the minimum.
 Observe.
 Then build what customers actually need.